qx6ghqkz/gallery-dl-server/README.md

 ## Configuration

 Configuration of gallery-dl is as documented in the [official documentation](https://github.com/mikf/gallery-dl#configuration).

-A configuration file is **required.** If running outside of Docker, the [default locations](https://github.com/mikf/gallery-dl#locations) will be used to search for a configuration file.
-When running *with* Docker, the configuration file must be mounted inside the Docker container in one of the locations where gallery-dl-server will search for the config file.
+A configuration file is **required.**

+If run outside of Docker, the [default locations](https://github.com/mikf/gallery-dl#locations) will be used to search for a configuration file.
+If run as an executable, the current directory will also be searched for a valid configuration file.

+Additionally, YAML and TOML configuration files are supported at any of the pre-defined locations.

+When run with Docker, the configuration file must be mounted inside the `/config` directory inside the container.

 ### Locations

 - `/config/gallery-dl.conf`
+- `/config/gallery-dl.{yaml, yml}`
+- `/config/gallery-dl.toml`
 - `/config/config.json`
+- `/config/config.{yaml, yml}`
+- `/config/config.toml`

-A [default configuration file](docs/gallery-dl.conf) for use with gallery-dl-server has been provided and will automatically be placed in the directory mounted to `/config` if no valid config file exists in that location.
+A [default configuration file](docs/gallery-dl.conf) for use with gallery-dl-server has been provided and will automatically be placed in the directory mounted to `/config` if no valid configuration file exists in that location.

 For more information on configuration file options, see [gallery-dl/docs/configuration.rst](https://github.com/mikf/gallery-dl/blob/master/docs/configuration.rst).

 Any additional locations specified in the configuration file must also exist inside the Docker container.
-For example, if you specify a cookies file location, make sure that location is accessible from within the Docker container.
+For example, if you specify a cookies file location, ensure that location is accessible from within the Docker container.

-It is recommended you place any additional files such as archive, cache and cookies files inside the same directory mounted to `/config` along with the config file.
+It is recommended you place any additional files such as archive, cache and cookies files inside the same directory mounted to `/config` along with the configuration file.

 ## Usage